zeroasterisk/Meteor-Cordova/README.md

+> **⚠️ Personal Hobby Project** — This is an independent, personal project by [Alan Blount](https://github.com/zeroasterisk).
+It is **not affiliated with, endorsed by, or supported by any employer, company, or organization**.
+No warranty; use at your own risk.

 Cordova
 =======
 Simple common api for coding with Cordova / Phonegap.
 The functions fallback if Cordova is not loaded, degrading to browser functionality.